 - Our SIEM, SOAR and observability solutions.

-Removing these data barriers uncovers tons of meaning and actionable steps for individuals and organizations alike.
+Removing these data barriers uncovers tons of meaning and actionable steps organizations.
 That’s why you’ll hear us talk about Splunkers (our employees and community) or the idea of Splunking around.
-Importantly, it’s not so much the capabilities that we offer — the real exciting stuff is all the things you can do with those capabilities.
+Importantly, it’s not only the capabilities that we offer — the real exciting stuff is all the things you can do with those capabilities.

 So, the short answer to what Splunk can do might just be: all kinds of stuff!
 Here’s a few starting points:

 - Monitor, search through, index and correlate big data from a variety of sources.

 - Easily search big data and set up relevant alerts, reports and visualizations.